Skip to content

 Domain Name Purpose

-*.snson.net Endpoint agent telemetry and active response sessions
+*.snson.net Endpoint agent telemetry and active response sessions.

-*.s3.amazonaws.com Uploads/Downloads during active response
+*.s3.amazonaws.com Uploads/Downloads during active response and crash dumps.

 💡 IP addresses: The IP address used for endpoint agent callbacks will remain static unless the tenant's region is changed.
 The IP addresses at *.s3.amazonaws.com are dynamic and can only be filtered using domain names.